 Approximately how many baby goats are born on the farm each year?

 Most of the goats will have twins and triplets.
 Single birth are uncommon.
 I have had quadruplets and one year Sandy had quintuplets.
-In 2009 there were 83 kids born.
+There are 215 kids this year.

 Having worked with goats for so many years, what is the craziest thing you’ve ever seen a goat do?